segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 6. On the project's page, select the **Permissions** tab, and then click **view by PRINCIPALS**.
 7. Select the checkbox for the `connector@segment-1119.iam.gserviceaccount.com` account and then click **Remove** to remove access to this shared Service Account.

-For more information about managing IAM access, see Google's documentation, [Manage access to projects, folders, and organization](https://cloud.google.com/iam/docs/granting-changing-revoking-access){:target="_blank"}.
+For more information about managing IAM access, refer to Google's documentation, [Manage access to projects, folders, and organization](https://cloud.google.com/iam/docs/granting-changing-revoking-access){:target="_blank"}.

 ## Best Practices